-2.3.4 Materials

-Each participant received an envelope at the outset of the study, which included:

-- Consent form

-- Design problem description

-- Three patents, one to a page, including the abstract and one key diagram from each (these were not included in Control condition envelopes)

-- One stapled packet including:

-- Instructions for Phases A, B, and C

-- $\circ\,$ Ideation box sheets for Phases A and C $\,$
+- 2.3.4 Materials.
+Each participant received an envelope at the outset of the study, which included: Consent form; design problem description; three patents, one to a page, including the abstract and one key diagram from each (these were not included in Control condition envelopes); one stapled packet including: instructions for Phases A, B, and C, ideation box sheets for Phases A and C, post experiment survey, demographics survey. - 2.3.5 Cognitive Study Procedure.

-- Post-experiment survey

-- Demographics survey

-2.3.5 Cognitive Study Procedure

 The study was run in three separate sections, one 10-student graduate class, and two undergraduate classes with 39 and 23 students.
 There were three phases in the study.
-Phase A was a pre-stimuli ideation phase, in which participants in all conditions worked for 10 minutes on the design problem described in Section 2.3.3.
-In Phase B, participants in the "Near" and "Far" conditions had 5 minutes to read and understand three patents from their respective varying stimulus sets.
+Phase A was a pre-stimuli ideation phase, in which participants in all conditions worked for 10 min on the design problem described in Sec.
+2.3.3.
+In Phase B, participants in the "near" and "far" conditions had 5 minutes to read and understand three patents from their respective varying stimulus sets.
 The Control condition participants continued to ideate during Phase B. In Phase C, all participants returned to ideating on the given design problem.

-Envelopes containing the materials listed in Section 2.3.4 were distributed in a random manner by condition and geographic location in the room for all three sections of the study.
+Envelopes containing the materials listed in Sec.
+2.3.4 were distributed in a random manner by condition and geographic location in the room for all three sections of the study.
 Participants signed consent forms, and were told the overall timeline of the study.
 They then completed the three phases described above, and were given one minute warnings before each phase was over.
-The experimenter announced that Phase C had concluded after 15 minutes had elapsed.
+The experimenter announced that Phase C had concluded after 15 min had elapsed.
 The participants were then asked to complete the debriefing survey and the demographics survey.
 After they completed the two surveys, they were asked to place all materials back into the envelope in which they came and return the envelope to the experimenter.